 d.
 We want to improve knowledge about and imaging of transgender people.

-*) Transgender is, in our view, an umbrella term for all forms of expression ranging from cross dressing to transsexuality: cross dressers, non-binaries, drag queens & kings, intersexual and transsexual people, etc.
+*) Transgender is, in our view, an umbrella term for all forms of expression ranging from cross dressing to transsexuality.
+This includes cross dressers, non-binaries, drag queens & kings, intersexual and transsexual people, etc.

 T&T Eindhoven came into existence in 1981.
 A group of brave people followed the example they had seen in Amsterdam, and in November of that year, the first T&T-evening in Eindhoven took place.
 Initially the meetings took place in de Tramstraat, later in community center “De Rondweg” and nowadays in Gemeenschapshuis Genderdal.
 For 28 years Yvon Kraaijeveld was in charge of all this, until she had to pass on the stick due to her illness.
 She passed away on November 28th, 2009.